AliRezaei-Code/FastAPI-interview-questions/README.md

 REST is a resource-based architecture for web APIs using HTTP methods for operations.
 It emphasizes predictable URLs, statelessness, and uniform interfaces.
 Resources are typically nouns and actions are expressed via HTTP verbs.

 <a id="q44"></a>
-### 44. What REST constraints are listed in the tutorial?
+### 44. What REST constraints are listed in the documentation?
 - Uniform interface
 - Statelessness
 - Client-server